marall72/marall72/README.md

   I am currently working on building my portfolio 🌱
 </div>
 <div>It`s funny how I never made a display of what I can do over the years.. 🍕</div>
+  <div>I mainly do C#, ASP.NET and backend.
+Hope I can get to front-end at somepoint. 👩‍💻</div>
   <div>
 So buckle up! 🎆
 </div>